fcmdr/Titanic/README.md

 # Titanic
-Predicting survival on TItanic Passengers
+Predicting survival of passengers from Titanic disasters